Barbed Wire in Aphrodite’s Garden

 Retribution for the loss of her friends he’d leave to God.

-More mundane—perhaps some merchant had cheated her and she needed redress.
+Perhaps some merchant had cheated her and she needed redress.
 Yannakis could handle that.
 Perhaps she had a problem with the bureaucracy.
 An official needed a bribe.
 Yes, she likely needed money—women always wanted either romance or money.

 She pressed her wineglass to her lips.
 “I need money.”

-Fulya with her brother Mehmet (In the Van)
+Fulya and her Brother (In the Van)

-“The curfew will keep the Greeks indoors.
+[Mehmet] “The curfew will keep the Greeks indoors.
 I’ve painted out my sign.
 Nobody will know who we are.”

-“Then why don’t we go the usual way?”
+[Fulya] “Then why don’t we go the usual way?”

 But Mehmet remained silent.
-The flat grit turned to stony, sheer ups and downs.
+The flat grit turned to stony hillocks, sheer ups and downs.
 Mostly up.
 They stopped on a crest, temporary peace from the jolts and jerks of their crawl.
 Mehmet unloaded a box from the back of the van and disappeared.
-Could she take a peek at Irakles’s letter?
+Could she take another peek at Irakles’s letter?
 No time.
 Her brother was already returning.
 They proceeded further into the hills.
 She wondered why of all days he would choose this one to delay their drive home.
 But she dare not ask again.
 He’d lie.
 Under the new emergency regulations, there was only one penalty for possessing a firearm, even for Turks.
 Death.

 Hadn’t she overheard her father say that any person who consorted—what did consort mean?—with a person carrying a weapon also faced death?